jakebellacera/scenery.js/README.md

 scenery.js uses CSS animations to perform animations.
 Because of this, IE9 and below are not fully supported.
 By default, the CSS rules simply are applied instantly.
-If you need animations, set the `data-scenery-animation-duration` attribute each element that will need to be animated and then listen to the `scenery:sequenced` event that will be emitted from each element when it is their turn to be animated. caniuse.com maintains lists of browsers that support [CSS transitions](http://caniuse.com/css-transitions) and
+If you need animations, set the `data-scenery-animation-duration` attribute on each element that will need to be animated and then listen to the `scenery:sequenced` event that will be emitted from each element when it is their turn to be animated. caniuse.com maintains lists of browsers that support [CSS transitions](http://caniuse.com/css-transitions) and